stanford-oval/cs224v-fall2021/hw3/README.md

 gcloud compute ssh --zone "<YOUR_ZONE>" "<YOUR_VM_NAME>" -- -NfL 3000:localhost:3000
 ```

 Now you can test the agent at http://127.0.0.1:3000.
-Try some contextual conversations with multiple turns.
+Try at least 5 contextual conversations with multiple turns.
 Save your server log.

 How does the baseline model perform?
 Where does it fail?